"Topics and issues that can inspire us all and open for conversations"

-This program offers students the opportunity to receive a degree within their social science major with a specific focus on gender issues.
-A unique aspect of this program is the trans-disciplinarity among students and faculty.
-I would argue that this creates a special intellectual exchange - theoretical, methodological, thematical.
-Faculty members are gender specialists from all of social sciences, meaning that students get to enjoy lectures, seminars and discussions with teachers who employ a gender or feminist perspective on different types of data and from different academic traditions, fields and subjects; sociology, political science, geography, history, etc. The program works closely with Global Studies and Development studies, which creates possibilities for interaction between these fields.
+This program offers students the opportunity to receive a degree with a major in their social science and with specific focus on gender issues.
+A unique aspect of this program is the trans-disciplinarity among students and the faculty.
+This creates a special intellectual exchange—theoretical, methodological, thematical.
+Faculty members are gender specialists from all social sciences.
+The students get to enjoy lectures, seminars and discussions with teachers who employ a gender or feminist perspective on different types of data and from different disciplines, such as sociology, political science, geography and history.
+The program works closely with Global Studies and Development Studies, which creates possibilities for interaction between these fields.
 In addition, Lund University is recognized as an international leader in the field of gender research and the strong tradition of equality work in Sweden provides a productive support for gender research.

 What do you learn?

-In the Social Studies of Gender Master's programme, students have the opportunity to deepen their knowledge and understanding of gender and society.
-They will develop their ability to critically use the central theoretical perspectives in the field, and to analyze social processes and social inequalities.
-Focus in this programme is upon complex analyses of gender, class, sexualites and ethnicity in a global perspective.
-Current international areas of gender research and feminist debates are addressed including masculinities studies, postcolonial feminist theory, gay and lesbian/queer studies.
+gender and society.
+They will develop their ability to critically use the central theoretical perspectives in the field of gender studies and to analyze social processes and social inequalities.
+Issues of social justice are at the core of the programme, with focus on complex analyses of gender, class, sexuality and ethnicity in a global perspective.
+Current international areas of gender research and feminist debates are addressed, including postcolonial feminist theory, queer studies and masculinities studies.

-Most importantly, the master’s student has the opportunity to develop their expertise through doing their own research for the masters thesis.
+Most importantly, our master students get an opportunity to develop their expertise in their own research for their master’s theses.

 What kind of career is possible after pursuing this programme?

-Many of our students find jobs after graduation.
-We have students who pursue careers in public and private organizations; NGO: s, academia, and in social entrepreneurship.
+After graduation, our students pursue careers in public and private organizations, NGOs, academia and in social entrepreneurship.
 We believe that this program builds a solid foundation for students who wish to work for social justice from a range of platforms.